 If there is one thing you can predict, it’s that Atlanta weather can be a bit unpredictable.
 Sunshine today but rainy tomorrow?
 No problem!
 We’ve taken the stress out of figuring out what to do and where to go with this roundup of 25+ things to do on a rainy day in Atlanta.

 Andretti Indoor Karting and Games

 Got restless tweens and teens at home?
 Andretti is a whopping 100,000 square feet of indoor activity from karting to gaming, rock wall, laser tag and more.
 All this resides under one roof complete with a restaurant and bar for Mom and Dad.
-Two Georgia locations.
+There are two Georgia locations.

 Atlanta Monetary Museum

 Show me the money!
-At Atlanta Fed's Visitors Center and Monetary Museum you can see the money up close and in person.
-This museum and tour cover the Federal Reserve, U.S. currency and more.
+At Atlanta Fed's Monetary Museum you can see the money up close and in person.
+This museum covers the Federal Reserve, U.S. currency and more.
 See how robots are used to move the money, how it’s made, how it’s destroyed, and learn all about money in our daily lives.
 It's a great educational stop for the entire family.

 Center for Puppetry Arts

 A trip to the Center for Puppetry Arts is a surefire way to beat the rainy day blues, especially for youngsters.
 Tour the Worlds of Puppetry Museum, catch a performance or sign up for one of CPA’s fun curriculum-based workshops for an educational, creative and fun outing.